pags/engine.js/README.md

 Will return `this` for chaining.

-#### `(instance).detach()`

-Remove a controller from the DOM.
-Use this if you plan to reattach the controller later.

-Will return `this` for chaining.

 #### `(instance).destroy()`

 Destroy all ownables and remove the controller.
 Will automatically remove all event listeners added via `events`.
 Also destroys all of the controller's children.
 Once a controller is destroyed, it should be completely cleaned up and cannot be re-rendered.

 Will return `this` for chaining.

-#### `(instance)._createChildren()`

-Return an array of *un-rendered* children to be rendered within this controller's view.
-This method should be implemented if necessary, but never explicitly called.

-Child components constructed in this method *must* be passed an element string selector, and not an element reference.

 ### curvilinear.model